 The car was finished in April 1976 and included very wide central locking BBS wheels with Pirelli P7R tires, massive 345/35 ZR 15 were mounted at the rear, a special Koni race suspension was installed and Girling disc brakes from a Porsche 917 were used to stop this very fast Miura SV Jota replica.

-The engine was rumoured to be converted into dry sump, modified cams were mounted together with open Weber carburettors and a very loud race type exhaust system.
+The engine was rumored to be converted into dry sump, modified cams were mounted together with open Weber carburetors and a very loud race type exhaust system.

 On the inside special race type Recaro seats with a four point harness were installed.
-This car was later sold to a wealthy Japanese collector for an unknown price, rumours states he payed up to US $ 550,000 for it, today this car is still in Japan.
+This car was later sold to a wealthy Japanese collector for an unknown price, rumors states he paid up to US $ 550,000 for it, today this car is still in Japan.

 Some of the other Miura's modified into SVJ style cars were #4446, this LHD model was originally sold to an Australian owner who later sold it to a Japanese owner, today this Miura S was completely restored and modified into a Jota version by an authorized Lamborghini dealership.